Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper presents TORTA, a novel framework for distributed GPU inference optimization that addresses the fundamental limitations of existing reactive scheduling approaches.
-By integrating reinforcement learning with optimal transport theory and incorporating temporal dependencies into the allocation process, TORTA achieves significant improvements in response times, load balancing, and operational costs across diverse network topologies.
+This paper presents TORTA, a novel scheme for distributed GPU inference optimization that addresses the fundamental limitations of existing reactive scheduling approaches.
+By integrating reinforcement learning with optimal transport theory and incorporating temporal dependencies into the allocation process, TORTA achieves improvements in response times, load balancing, and operational overhead across diverse network topologies.
 The two-layer hierarchical architecture effectively decomposes the complex spatiotemporal optimization problem, enabling scalable solutions that consider both geographical resource distribution and temporal dynamics.

 Experimental results demonstrate that TORTA consistently outperforms baseline methods across multiple metrics, achieving response time reductions of up to 15\% and substantial improvements in load balancing coefficients.
-The framework exhibits robustness to prediction inaccuracies and maintains competitive performance even when demand forecasting accuracy is modest.
-As large language model deployment continues to scale globally, TORTA provides a practical and theoretically grounded approach to managing distributed GPU resources efficiently.
-Future work will focus on extending the framework to handle multi-tenant scenarios and investigating adaptive prediction mechanisms that can improve forecasting accuracy over time.
+The scheme exhibits robustness to prediction inaccuracies and maintains competitive performance even when demand forecasting accuracy is modest.
+However, several limitations remain: TORTA's performance gains depend on prediction quality with diminishing returns below 40\% accuracy, and the two-layer optimization introduces computational overhead for extremely large-scale deployments.
+Future work will focus on extending the framework to multi-tenant scenarios, investigating adaptive prediction mechanisms for improved forecasting accuracy, and developing lightweight variants for resource-constrained environments.